 All Girl Scout troops are required to submit information regarding the troop's finances annually as part of the appointment and reappointment process.
-All troops, including new troops, must complete a final Troop Financial Report and submit a copy of their bank statement by June 30 each year.
-The Troop Financial Report form can be accessed, completed, and submitted online at the council website by going to sww.org/troopfinances.
+All troops including new troops must complete a final Troop Financial Report and submit a copy of their bank statement by June 30 each year.
+The Troop Financial Report form can be accessed, completed and submitted online at the council website by going to gswo.org/troopfinance.
 If you need additional assistance, contact Customer Care.

-Having a Troop Financial Report on file that includes the names of two registered and approved volunteer signers is required for the following:
+Having a Troop Financial Report on file that includes names of two registered and approved volunteer signers is required for: